bitcoin-sv/bsv-components-library/doc/README.md

 * other network parameters...

-In the next example, we are connecting to a different network and changing the range of peers [10,20].
+Here we are connecting to a different network and changing the range of peers to [10,20].

 ````
 ProtocolConfig config = new ProtocolBSVStnConfig(); // Different Network!!!